DerwenAI/ERKG/article/draft.md

   - properties to represent other fields from the datasets

-## Getting started with Senzing
+## Get started with Senzing

 Next we'll set up Senzing and load these three datasets, then run _entity resolution_.

 There are several convenient ways to get started with [Senzing](https://senzing.com/explore-senzing-entity-resolution/).
 Production use cases typically develop a Java or Python application, which call Senzing running in a container -- as a microservice.
-For the purposes of illustrating how to integrate Senzing _entity resolution_ and Neo4j _graph databases_ to build _knowledge graphs, we will run Senzing on a Linux server in a cloud.
+For the purposes of illustrating how to integrate Senzing ER and Neo4j to build a _knowledge graph, we'll run Senzing on a Linux server in a cloud.
-Then we can import/export files with the cloud-based server.
+The steps to access from a Linux command line are simple, and there's already some _proof-of-concept_ demo code available in Python.
+We can simply import our datasets to the cloud server, then export the ER results from it using file transfer.

 We'll follow steps from the ["Quickstart Guide"](https://senzing.zendesk.com/hc/en-us/articles/115002408867-Quickstart-Guide), based on using Debian (Ubuntu) Linux.
 First, we need to launch a Linux server using one of the popular cloud providers (pick one, any one) which is running an Ubuntu 20.04 LTS server with 4 vCPU and 16 GB memory.